 This blog provides an overview of our upcoming webinar, Lowering the Cost of Connectivity: Increasing the ROI of Cloud Applications.
 Trustgrid’s Chief Product Officer, Joe Gleinser, will guide participants through the problems, solutions and implementation process of secure cloud to on-premise connectivity and its cost-saving implications.
 The cloud is changing IT infrastructure, allowing application providers

-Everyday we speak with companies looking for ways to improve the cost and performance of their application’s connectivity.
+Every day we speak with companies looking for ways to improve the cost and performance of their application’s connectivity.
 When the topic of MPLS comes up, there is a predictable groan of resigned disappointment.
-No one is coming to its defense.
+No one is coming to its defence.
 How can a technology that is so widely used, be so uniformly disliked?
-Normally, technologies
+Typically,

 As the economy ebbs and flows, the pressure for application providers to lower operating costs comes into greater focus.
 The shift to cloud operations was driven by this motivation.
 In addition to the scalability, flexibility and availability that cloud computing offers, lowering IT operational costs was one of the biggest reasons for the switch.
 Similarly,

-As applications become centralized, the data resources that they need to operate find themselves in places that are harder and harder to reach.
-This has presented challenges for product and engineering teams who want to expand product offerings and simplify management of applications but are stuck having to deal with data resources that must remain
+As applications become more centralized, the data resources they require are often located in remote customer data centers, which can be difficult to access.
+This poses challenges for product and engineering teams who want to expand their offerings and simplify the management of cloud applications, but are limited by the need to work with data

 The term data gravity, which was initially coined by GE Engineer Dave McCrory in a 2010 blog post, refers to the ability of large amounts of data to attract applications, services, and other data.
 In this context, the bigger the data, the more that applications and services will be drawn to it.
 Similar to The

-A service mesh is a software infrastructure that facilitates communications between microservices.
-It is used to control how different parts of an application integrate with each other.
-This prevents monolithic application architecture by allowing applications to be broken down to a collection of services that can be built, maintained and improved independent of the others.
+A service mesh is a software infrastructure that enables communication between microservices in an application.
+Its purpose is to manage how different parts of the application integrate with one another, which helps to avoid monolithic application architecture.
+By breaking down the application into a collection of services, each service can be developed, maintained, and improved

 The spread of hybrid cloud architectures has caused an evolution in the networking solutions used to connect everything.